Center for Conservation Leadership

 Green Upgrade Details

-During the rehab of the Center, three existing skylights were upgraded, with the twin goals of increasing energy efficiency and maximizing distribution of sunlight throughout the high-ceilinged building.
-Automatic daylight sensors and occupancy sensors were installed to cut down on electricity use, and insulation added to the attic and exterior masonry shield the building from temperature extremes.
+As part of the redesign, three of the Center’s skylights were upgraded to maximize energy efficiency and natural light in the high-ceilinged building.
+Automatic daylight sensors and occupancy sensors have cut down on electricity use, and insulation added to the attic and exterior masonry shields the structure from temperature extremes.

-One of the most innovative energy-saving features of the Center is the icemaker tank installed behind the building.
-In the summer, during off-peak hours, i.e. nighttime, ice is generated and stored for use in the air-conditioning system the next day when temperatures are warmer.
+One of the “coolest” innovative energy-saving features of the Center is the ice storage tank installed behind the building.
+To save on summer cooling costs, ice is generated during less expensive, off-peak (nighttime) hours, and stored in the tank for use the next day in the air-conditioning system when outdoor temperatures are warmer.

 Environmental Systems Design